amzn/amzn-drivers/kernel/linux/ena/README.rst

     `skb`'s frags.

-- The new SKB is updated with the necessary information (protocol, checksum hw verify result, etc.), and then passed to the network stack, using the NAPI interface function :code:`napi_gro_receive()`.
+- The new SKB is updated with the necessary information (protocol, checksum hw verify result, etc), and then passed to the network stack, using the NAPI interface function :code:`napi_gro_receive()`.